rxcomm/unmessage-client/README.md

 To run the container, execute the [start.sh](util/start.sh) script.
-With no arguments, the container will be configured to use the command line, and with the optional "gui" argument, the container will be configured to use either the command line or gui.
-Usage is described in the
+With no arguments, the container will be configured to use the command line, and with the optional "gui" argument, the container will be configured to use either the command line or gui. unMessage usage is described in the
 [unMessage documentation](https://unmessage.readthedocs.io/en/latest/).

 ### Comand line interface